 "He was winning that game.
-The prosecution case is that as a result of game playing - this high speed and dangerous game - on a road in built up area with a speed limit of 30mph, Amy Hofmeister was killed."'Egging on'
+The prosecution case is that as a result of game playing - this high speed and dangerous game - on a road in built up area with a speed limit of 30mph, Amy Hofmeister was killed."

 The prosecutor said that although Burnell was not at the wheel of the car that crashed into Amy, she was still to blame.

 Mr Hunter added: "By the manner and actions of her driving she was encouraging Leonard Jones to drive dangerously.
 She was in effect egging him on.